navroz-lamba/Algorithms/README.md

 # Algorithms

-Practice questions with solutions for Python to prepare for the interview
+Practice problems for a coding interview for Python.
+---
+I will be dropping in 1 question everyday.

+The detailed solution will be dropped in the next day.

+**HAPPY CODING!**